colonelmo/colonelmo.github.com/_posts/2016-05-22-Exploring-Gentoo-I.md

 Aaaaaaaaaand it's finished.
 I messed up the installation :-/ I'll try again soon enough.

 P.S.
 I tried again and it's finally installed now.
+I had to recompile the kernel to include the intel interface E1000E module.
-I am really REALLY pissed about how outdated the packages are.
-I'll discuss that in part 2.
+I am really __REALLY__ pissed about how outdated the packages are.
+I'll discuss that in the next part.